 Attrition, turnover, and churn are words often used interchangeably.
-In HR terms, their use indicates the rate at which employees are voluntarily leaving your firm.
-There is a very simple calculation to determine what your annual attrition rate is.
+In HR terms, their use indicates the rate at which employees are voluntarily leaving your firm or business.
+Use this very simple calculation to determine what your annual attrition rate is:

 Let’s say that you calculate a turnover rate of 30%.
 That seems like a pretty high number, right?
 Or is it really?
 If your staff is comprised of a large number of high school students or college interns, 30% might be excellent turnover rate for you.
 If you are snowball stand owner, this number may be quite low.

 The point is that instead of spending a copious amount of time trying to figure out if your churn rate is good or bad, based on its place on a numbers scale, you should be asking yourself what the implications of this rate mean for your company.